QuentinRa/blog.quentinra.dev/info/nosql/cypher/index.md

 <div class="row row-cols-md-2 mx-0"><div class="align-self-center">

-**Nodes** are represented with something inside two parenthesis.
+**Nodes** are represented with something inside two parentheses.
 It's made of 3 elements, and all three are optional.
 The syntax is

 ```none
 (ref:label{})